Sunday, February 24, 2013

 WASHINGTON (AP) — President Barack Obama said Friday that about 100 American troops have been deployed to the African nation of Niger.
 Two U.S. defense officials said the troops would be setting up a base for unarmed drones to conduct surveillance.

-President Barack Obama announced the deployment Friday in a letter to Congress.
-He says the forces "will provide support for intelligence collection and will also facilitate intelligence sharing with French forces conducting operations in Mali, and with other partners in the region."
+Obama announced the deployment in a letter to Congress, saying that the forces "will provide support for intelligence collection and will also facilitate intelligence sharing with French forces conducting operations in Mali, and with other partners in the region."

-The defense official spoke on the condition of anonymity because he was not authorized to publicly discuss the project.
+Both officials spoke on the condition of anonymity because they were not authorized to publicly discuss the project.

-Obama says the U.S. forces have been deployed with the consent of Niger's government and with weapons "for their own force protection and security."
+Obama said in his letter to Congress that the U.S. forces have been deployed with the consent of Niger's government.
+The forces were also deployed with weapons "for their own force protection and security," the president said.

 Last month, the U.S. and Niger signed a status-of-forces-agreement spelling out legal protections and obligations of American forces that might operate in Niger in the future.